 Viral vectors that will be used in clinical practice must comply to regulatory standards because impurities and contaminants can affect safety and potency.
 Additionally, the use of lysis buffers, affinity resins, and other methods can introduce contaminants, which would then need analytical assays and additional processing steps.
 Aggregation can be an issue especially when viruses are released by lysis or when concentrated.
 So labs must take precautions to ensure no contaminations are introduced at any point in the downstream process.

-To help address and overcome some of these concerns, seqWell has introduced the Tagify™ UMI Tn5 transposase-based reagents.10 These reagents can be leveraged as a downstream tool for sequencing verification of gene editing products.
+To help address and overcome some of these concerns, seqWell has introduced the Tagify™ UMI Tn5 transposase-based reagents.10 These reagents can be leveraged as a downstream tool for sequencing verification of gene editing products, which the team at Editas Medicine has done for their UDiTaS method.
 Thanks to the incorporation of UMIs, gene editing efficiency and fidelity can be quantified at the on-target molecular level, providing an accurate assessment of the gene editing outcome after the editing process has taken place.11

 Using ExpressPlex and Tagify in Tandem